Groundfloor Review: Invest in Real Estate with as Little as $10

 It was the first company qualified by the Securities and Exchange Commission to offer real estate debt investments in this way.

-Typical loans have returned 11 percent annually on a six- to 12-month term.
+Typical loans have returned 10 percent annually on a six- to 18-month term.
 Groundfloor’s investment platform is open to individuals in all 50 states.

-For borrowers, Groundfloor works with qualified real estate developers, primarily in the residential fix-and-flip market.
+For borrowers, Groundfloor works with qualified real estate developers, primarily in the residential fix-and-flip and new construction market.
 They are known for their borrower-friendly terms like a deferred payment option, low rates, and an efficient qualification process.

 These terms enable real estate entrepreneurs to focus more on their projects instead of worrying about their mortgage payments.

-Groundfloor recently announced that its investments have yielded an average annualized return of 10.42% in 2020 and 10.5% since inception, which is 3-4% higher than 2020 returns publicly reported by leading eREITs.
+Groundfloor announced that its investments have yielded an average annualized return of 9.76 in 2023 and 10.69% since January 2024, which is 3-4% higher than 2020 returns publicly reported by leading eREITs.

 What is Groundfloor?